Create training samples

 - In the Geoprocessing pane, search for and open the Export Training Data for Deep Learning tool.

-- In the Export Training Data for Deep Learning tool, enter the following parameters and click Run:
+- In the Export Training Data for Deep Learning tool, enter the following parameters:

 - For Input Raster, choose Kolovai Palms.

-- For Output Folder, in the CoconutHealth folder, create a folder called ImageChips and click OK.
+- For Output Folder, browse to the CoconutHealth folder, create a folder called ImageChips, and click OK.

-- For Input Feature Class Or Classified Raster, navigate to and choose PalmTraining.
+- For Input Feature Class Or Classified Raster, browse to CoconutHealth.gdb, click the Refresh button, and choose PalmTraining.

 - For Class Value Field, choose Classvalue.